tymyrddin/red-basic/source/docs/lab/Virtualisation.md

-# Set up a small pentesting lab
+# Small lab with virtualisation

 Create a testlab with: